akippnn/aurutilsinstaller/README.md

 ### Description

-A single shell script to deploy Aurutils scripts in a human-readable way for Arch systems.
+A shell script to deploy Aurutils scripts in a human-readable way for Arch systems.

 This is not a substitute to manually installing aurutils for the first time, though it can be used as such but there are other more convenient and straightforward to set-up wrappers that abstract AUR installation.<sup>[[wiki: AUR helpers](https://wiki.archlinux.org/title/AUR_helpers)]</sup> Rather the purpose of this script is for deployment purposes; for technicians that prefer the usage of aurutils for fresh Arch installations and make more use out of the commands that already exist in the system, such as `pacman`.